apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 ```

-The weights for the 1st layer and second layer are **-1** since the shape is
+The weights for the first layer and second layer are **-1** since the shape is
 deferred to runtime.
 After the first forward computation/pass, the shape is
 inferred from the shape of the data and the parameters are not initialized.
 After the first forward pass, the shape and parameters are initialized.
-Let's
+Look at
-look at what the shape looks like after the first forward pass.
+what the shape looks like after the first forward pass.

 ```python
 x = np.random.uniform(-1,1,(10,3))